sunmingtao/poker-hand-analysis/README.md

 - Do not bluff unless I know opponent will fold.
 Do not value bet the river unless I know my hand is the best.
 - I bet because checking would look weak.
+- When a player is uncapped, bluffing that player will not be profitable.

 # Advice